 I’ve been wanting to reintroduce classic orange pomanders to my Christmas decor for a while.
 I used to make them every year and I think they’re so beautiful.
 Not to mention they add a nice seasonal scent.

 - The centerpiece starts with a table runner.
 It has the look of a knit sweater or blanket, and it’s a neutral gray color.
 Perfect for the theme.
+Here’s a similar runner in off-white or red.

 - Next, put the pomanders in a long wooden dish and surround them with some greenery.
 These rustic elements are beautiful together!